OlofHarrysson/anyfig/README.md

 * Save / load configs

-For a more in depth view of why Anyfig has a place in this world: [The seed that grew into Anyfig](assets/anyfig_story.md)
+See [The seed that grew into Anyfig](assets/anyfig_story.md) for a more in depth view of why Anyfig has a place in this world

 ## Installation
 The Anyfig package is in its infancy.
 Install it from pip or the github repo